mojimuse/Mojicraft/content/pages/index.md

 sections:
   - type: hero_section
     title: Welcome Mojicraft
-    subtitle: We create digital avatars.
+    subtitle: We create your online character
     content: >
       Creating digital identity in 2D and 3D form.
 A digital avatar can be imagined countless ways.
 At mojicraft, we create your ideas and help